rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-actions/index.rst

 * To find out how to create an image using the Cloud Control Panel click `here <http://www.rackspace.com/knowledge_center/article/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image>`__.

-* To find out how to create an image using the API click `here <https://developer.rackspace.com/docs/cloud-servers/v2/api-reference/svr-basic-operations/#create-image-of-specified-server>`__.
+* To find out how to create an image by using the API click `here <https://developer.rackspace.com/docs/cloud-servers/v2/api-reference/svr-basic-operations/#create-image-of-specified-server>`__.